New Games - Dominoes

 I started by creating a pair of games that look like traditional domino games in that players create layouts of connected tiles.
 But the similarities end there.
 Play Curse of the Doublet and you'll immediately sense the difference.
 The rules are easy to learn, yet it can be a knock-down-drag-out fight to win.

-39 introduces a new concept: that of the preferred suit.
-Play a tile that creates a new open end of the wrong suit and you're penalised.
-Play one in the right suit and you can score.
-What makes it interesting is that you -- or your opponent -- can change the preferred and penalty suits at any time.
+What makes it interesting is that you -- or your opponent -- can change the preferred and penalty suits.
 This incites jabs and counter-jabs that can be a sight to behold.
 39 may be the best domino game I've ever invented.

 Fishing Games